All Episodes

 I would just play with her.

-Lost about 30 pounds.
+Lost about thirty pounds.

 I had moved several years earlier for work.

-Her reply was: the heart wants what the heart wants.
+Her reply was the heart wants what the heart wants.

-So that did not work.
+So that didn't work.

 Months later, I moved back into the bedroom.

-Recently, they moved to another bedroom because I said we were harming our daughter by not making her sleep in her own room.
+Recently, they moved to another bedroom because I said we were harming our daughter by not making it her sleep in her own room.

 She is nine.

-Our problems that have come up, my wife had a wreck before we met and now does not want to ride at the front seat.
+My wife had a wreck before we met and now doesn't want to ride in the front seat.

 She would ride up front before COVID.